 Standard Glamping tents are safari-style with adjustable twin beds or 1 king bed.
-The Superior Suite Glamping tents are Weatherhaven tents with flooring and attached private head and shower, offering 2 twin beds or 1 king bed.
-Premium Tents are more spacious with a private sitting area.
+The Superior Suite Glamping are with flooring and attached private head and shower, offering 2 twin beds or 1 king bed.
 We have a central palapa that hosts the dining area, bar, and lounge, as well as our nightly natural history sessions.

 What’s included in the trip?

 Return chartered flight from Cabo.
 Hotel transfers in Cabo.
 Accommodation, activities, meals, snacks and non-alcoholic beverages plus unlimited whale watching subject to capacity control and weather.
 On-site naturalist.
 Park fees, gift shop, bar, gratuities and camera rentals are NOT included.

 What airport do I fly into?

 SJD Los Cabos International for both commercial airlines and private aircraft.

 Private aircraft are welcome to use the 3000 ft compacted sand strip at our camp.
 There is a 6000 ft paved airport 1.5 hours away at Guerrero Negro with connecting transfers.